OctoMind-dev/automagically-azure-devops-task-execute/overview.md

 # automagically-azure-devops-execute

 This is a Azure DevOps Task to execute your automagically-maintained e2e tests.
-To use this task a token is required.
-Don't have one?
-We're here to help.
+To use this task a token is required which you can generate in our [octomind app](https://app.octomind.dev).

+See the [docs](https://octomind.dev/docs) for more details.

 > drop us a note: contact@octomind.dev 🐙